The future of e-Commerce and what you need to know about it

 However, note that the adoption of drone delivery will take place in stages over the next few years as regulations are still to be put in place.

-In the past, the common practices among companies were mass production, consumption and marketing.
-Nowadays, companies started to focus on the niche markets, customization and personalization.
+In the past, the common practices among companies were mass production, consumption, and marketing.
+Nowadays, companies started to focus on niche markets, customization, and personalization.

 Why this is happening?
-Companies starting to cater to every individual’s needs has become so common that the customers are expecting companies to meet their specific needs, else they will get frustrated.
+Companies starting to cater to every individual’s needs has become so common that customers are expecting companies to meet their specific needs, or else they will get frustrated.

-Personalization in e-Commerce means real-time tailoring of online customer experience to each specific shopper.
-With the help of an e-Commerce software, it can help you to generate personalization automatically and in real-time.
+Personalization in e-commerce means real-time tailoring of online customer experience to each specific shopper.
+With the help of e-Commerce software, it can help you to generate personalization automatically and in real-time.

-Customers will feel that they are special and important, as they thought the company pays special attention to them.
+Customers will feel that they are special and important, as they think the company pays special attention to them.

 For example, look at website personalization:

-Website personalization is customization of a website dynamic content, message, visuals and offers to each shopper.
+Website personalization is the customization of a website’s dynamic content, message, visuals, and offers to each shopper.

-Have you ever seen the personalised offer itself, the amount of discount and the time limit on the first page when you visit the marketplace?
+Have you ever seen the personalized offer itself, the amount of discount, and the time limit on the first page when you visit the marketplace?

 A more personalized website creates a more relevant customer experience.
 According to Barilliance, website personalization can increase conversions by as much as 30%.

-5. Implementing Virtual and Augmented Reality to your e-Commerce website
+Implementing virtual and augmented reality to your e-commerce website

-For example, Ikea has launched an augmented reality app “Ikea Places” which lets customers to experience, experiment and share popping Ikea products into any space.
+For example, Ikea has launched an augmented reality app “Ikea Places” which lets customers experience, experiment, and share popping Ikea products into any space.

 Everything is 3D and true to scale, so you can see if it’ll fit.
 Ikea Place is built on Apple’s new ARKit technology and Ikea is one of the first home furnishing brands in the world to use this technology.